docker/docs/compose/install/index.md

 toc_max: 2
 ---

-In this page you can find a summary of the available options for installing Compose.
+On this page you can find a summary of the available options for installing Docker Compose.

 ## Compose prerequisites